On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Introduction

 \section{Introduction}

-The set of real homogeneous polynomials of degree $D$ in two variables is a topological space, denoted by $H_D[x,y]$.
-Among the subsets that make it up is the subset $Hyp(D)$, constituted only by hyperbolic polynomials.
-The topological properties of $Hyp(D)$ have been studied as a part of the topic named by V. I. Arnold as Hessian Topology \cite{arn0}, \cite[problems 2000-1, 2000-2, 2001-1, 2002-1]{arn3}.
-The beginnings of this topic go back to the analysis of the parabolic curve of a smooth surface in the three-dimensional Euclidean space, see for instance \cite{segre, F, B-T, K-T, arn1, panov1, arn2}.
+Let us consider $H_D[x,y]$ as the set of homogeneous polynomials $f(x,y)=a_0 x^D + a_1 x^{D-1}y +\cdots + a_D y^D$ of degree $D \geq 2$ in $\R[x,y]$.
+We say that $f$ is hyperbolic if its Hessian polynomial $\Hess f := f_{xx}f_{yy}-f_{xy}^2$ is negative at any point in the $xy$-plane other than the origin.
+Let $Hyp(D)$ be the set constituted by all hyperbolic homogeneous polynomials of degree $D$ in $\R[x,y]$.
+The topological properties of $Hyp(D)$ have been studied as a part of the topic named by V. I. Arnold as Hessian Topology \cite{arn0}, \cite[problems 2000-1, 2000-2, 2001-1, 2002-1]{arn3}, which studies the topological properties of the parabolic curve of a smooth surface in the three-dimensional Euclidean space, see for instance \cite{segre, F, B-T, K-T, arn1, panov1, arn2}.
+The parabolic curve of a smooth surface $S$ is made up of the points in $S$, where the second fundamental form of $S$ is degenerate.

-One of the problems studied in the subject of Hessian topology is the topology of the parabolic curve of the graph of a real polynomial in two variables.
+In particular, the Hessian topology studies the topology of the parabolic curve when the surface is the graph of a real polynomial in two variables.
 This problem can be divided into two questions: one of these consists of determining the maximum number of components of the parabolic curve, and the second, in establishing the mutual distribution of the components.
-For instance, if the parabolic curve of a polynomial of degree five is compact, the maximum number of components it can have is, in according to Harnack's Theorem, eleven, but no polynomial with eleven compact parabolic components is known until now.
+For instance, if the parabolic curve of a polynomial of degree five is compact, the maximum number of components it can have is, according to Harnack's Theorem, eleven, but no polynomial of degree five with eleven compact parabolic components is known until now.
 Papers studying the topology of the parabolic curve of the graph of a polynomial include among others: \cite{O-S, B-B, H-O-S, H-O-S-1, C-O, K-U}.
-The behavior of the parabolic curve at infinity is determined by the highest-degree homogeneous polynomial of the homogeneous decomposition of the polynomial defining the surface.
-For instance, if the highest-degree homogeneous component is hyperbolic or elliptic, then the parabolic curve is compact \cite[Theorem 3.5]{GuOr}.
+The behavior of the parabolic curve at infinity is determined by the leading homogeneous part of the polynomial defining the surface.
+For instance, if the leading homogeneous part is hyperbolic or elliptic, then the parabolic curve is compact \cite[Theorem 3.5]{GuOr}.
 This is one of the motivations that led us to be interested in the analysis of hyperbolic homogeneous polynomials.

 The connectedness property of the subset $Hyp(D)$ was investigated in \cite{arn0} for $D \geq 3$; namely the author proves that $Hyp(3)$ and $Hyp(4)$ are connected sets, while $Hyp(D)$ is disconnected whenever $D \geq 5$.
 In connection with this property, Arnold states the following conjecture \cite[p.1067]{arn0}, \cite[p.139]{arn3}: